Truth is not a virtue in itself, but it is a necessary condition for all that is good.

 — Buddhist wisdom

-Delusions retain their hold only for a limited time, whereas truth always stays the same as it always has been, even after all the assaults, confusions, tricks, sophisms, evasions and lies.
+Delusions last only for a while, whereas truth always stays the same as it always has been, even after all the assaults, confusions, tricks, sophisms, evasions and lies.

-We must always learn to do, speak and think the truth.
+We must be constantly learning to do, speak and think the truth.
 Only the one who begins learning this will understand just how far away we are from the truth.

 Falsehood is harmful in all worldly affairs: to sell something old as if it were new, the damaged as if it were whole, to promise to pay back a loan while knowing that you will not, etc., but all such falsehoods are nothing compared to falsehoods in spiritual affairs: to claim that something is God when it is not, to assure others that something will save their souls when it will not, to claim that something is a sin and bad when it is right and good, etc. Such things constitute the main evil of falsehood.